 - While the Honors Program is demanding, it is ungraded: be engaged in our program because it's interesting, not because it will hurt your GPA if you're not engaged.

-- Over the past decade, WJU Honors students have toured a funeral home and an operating room, state parks, Buddhist and Hindi temples, Frank Lloyd Wright's Fallingwater, Ellis Island, the Alamo, the Medici Palace in Florence, and Jamaica.
+- Over the past decade, WJU Honors students have toured a funeral home and an operating room, state parks, Buddhist and Hindi temples, Frank Lloyd Wright's Fallingwater, Ellis Island, the Alamo, the Medici Palace in Florence, Jamaica, New Orleans' French Quarter, the WWI battlefields of France, the Acropolis, and Berlin.

 - Any resume is more distinguished with a Laut Honors College or Ignatian Honors Seminar listing - and with an Honors Professor's reference!